 - DIY 3D scanner technology: laser triangulation technology

-The first DIY 3D scanner on our list, the Atlas has the highest quality specs of any DIY 3D scanner we researched.
+Another homemade 3D scanner, the Atlas has the highest quality specs of any DIY 3D scanner we researched.
 It includes a 3D printed body made from PLA and ABS filaments, which can be purchased online.
-If you’re a serious DIY head, you can print the parts yourself via the download link here.
-If you do decide to build your own Atlas DIY 3D scanner, here’s a video showing how to assemble this awesome 3D scanner:
+If you’re a serious DIY fanatic, you can print the parts yourself via the download link here.

 Depending on if you already own a Raspberry Pi or not, you can save money on the build.
-This is because the Atlas DIY 3D scanner uses a Raspberry Pi camera, such as from the Pi 2 or B+, to take detailed 3D scans with an accuracy of 0.25mm.
+This is because the Atlas DIY 3D scanner uses a Raspberry Pi camera to take detailed 3D scans with an accuracy of 0.25mm.
 Depending on your choice, the Atlas is likely to cost between $200 and $250, which is far less than most professional 3D scanners.